 Bella had been pregnant for two months when she told her parents about the child.
 (WRONG had been being pregnant)

-The signal words for and since will help you choose between the past continuous and the past perfect continuous.
+The signal words will help you choose between the past continuous and the past perfect continuous.
 If we have "for" or "since" in the sentence, it is almost always a directive to use a perfect tense.

 When I came home yesterday, the children were watching TV.
 It was late and they had been watching TV for too long, so I told them to go to bed at once.